quangnd/sails-api-playing/README.md

 - [ ] Master route.
 - [ ] Master policies.
 - [ ] Master controller.
+- [ ] Try with Hybrid Web App (Using frontend and backend in the same project).
+- [ ] Try with Seperate projects, one using Sails for API, one using AngularJS or ReactJS.

 ## Note (need to remember)